Brand equity: Brand reinforcement

 (2) how the brand makes the product superior and which strong, favorable, and unique brand associations should exist in consumers' minds.

 Both of these issues – brand meaning in terms of products, benefits, and needs as well as brand meaning in terms of product differentiation – depend on the firm's general approach to product development, branding strategies, and other strategic concerns.

 Brand re-genesis

-Any new development in the marketing environment can affect a brand's fortune.
-Nevertheless, a number of brands have managed to make impressive comebacks in recent years.
-Often, the first thing to do in revitalizing a brand is to understand what the sources of brand equity were to begin with.
-Are positive associations losing their strength or uniqueness?
-Have negative associations become linked to the brand?
-Then decide whether to retain the same positioning or create a new one, and if so, which new one.
+Changes in the marketing environment can affect a brand's performance.
+Brand revitalization typically begins with an assessment of the existing sources of brand equity, including whether positive associations have weakened or lost distinctiveness, or whether negative associations have developed.
+This analysis informs the decision of whether to retain the existing brand positioning or adopt a new one.

 Maintaining brand consistency

 Without question, the most important consideration in reinforcing brands is the consistency of the marketing support that the brand receives – both in terms of the amount and nature of marketing support.
 Brand consistency is critical to maintaining the strength and favorability of brand associations.
 Brands that receive inadequate support, in terms of such things as shrinking research and development or marketing communication budgets, run the risk of becoming technologically disadvantaged or even obsolete.
 Consistency does not mean, however, that marketers should avoid making any changes in the marketing program.
 On the contrary, the opposite can be quite true – being consistent in managing brand equity may require numerous tactical shifts and changes in order to maintain the proper strategic thrust and direction of the brand.
 There are many ways that brand awareness and brand image can be created, maintained, or improved through carefully designed marketing programs.
 The tactics that may be most effective for a particular brand at any one time can certainly vary from those that may be most effective for the brand at another time.
 As a consequence, prices may move up or down, product features may be added or dropped, ad campaigns may employ different creative strategies and slogans, and different brand extensions may be introduced or withdrawn over time in order to create the same desired knowledge structures in consumers' minds.